cisagov/Malcolm/README.md

     * key and certificate files are located in the `nginx/certs/` directory
 * specify whether or not to (re)generate the self-signed certificates used by a remote log forwarder (see the `BEATS_SSL` environment variable above)
     * certificate authority, certificate, and key files for Malcolm's Logstash instance are located in the `logstash/certs/` directory
-    * certificate authority, certificate, and key files to be copied to and used by the remote log forwarder are located in the `filebeat/certs/` directory
+    * certificate authority, certificate, and key files to be copied to and used by the remote log forwarder are located in the `filebeat/certs/` directory; if using [Hedgehog Linux](#Hedgehog), these certificates should be copied to the `/opt/sensor/sensor_ctl/logstash-client-certificates` directory on the sensor
 * specify whether or not to store the username/password for forwarding Logstash events to a secondary, external OpenSearch instance (see the `OS_EXTERNAL_HOSTS`, `OS_EXTERNAL_SSL`, and `OS_EXTERNAL_SSL_CERTIFICATE_VERIFICATION` environment variables above)
     * these parameters are stored securely in the Logstash keystore file `logstash/certs/logstash.keystore`
 * specify whether or not to [store the username/password](https://opensearch.org/docs/latest/monitoring-plugins/alerting/monitors/#authenticate-sender-account) for [email alert senders](https://opensearch.org/docs/latest/monitoring-plugins/alerting/monitors/#create-destinations)